 Please report each morning of the absence.

-If we do not receive an explanation for an absence, it will be recorded as unauthorised.
+If we do not receive an explanation for an absence by 9.00 am, it will be recorded as unauthorised.
 The Office will contact home each day should they not received an explanation for an absence.

 Students late for registration or lessons